 As we make our way up to the castle hub, we make a brief stop for a photo.

 There will also be PhotoPass photographers up in this area.
-Many people like to have their picture made in front of the Partners statue.
+Many people like to have their pictures made in front of the Partners statue.
 Right now it is surrounded by red poinsettias.

 The colors and florals used at Christmas in the Magic Kingdom are really nice.